bhumikashivhare/delta-demo/README.md

 # delta-demo
-This is Demo for Git &amp; Github class.. its very privilage. and its my first github code.
+This is Demo for Git &amp; Github class. and its my first github code.